BirchKwok/lynsedb/docs/http_api/client_api.md

 - maintenance: `delete_items`, `restore_items`, `list_deleted_ids`, `compact`,
   `snapshot_to`, `export_to`, `update_description`.

+The HTTP Python client uses the same explicit method signatures and parameter ignore rules as the local client.
+For example, `build_index(..., n_clusters=...)` uses `n_clusters` only for IVF indexes, and `search(..., nprobe=..., approx=..., eps=...)` ignores parameters that do not apply to the active index or metric.

 ## Error behavior

 The HTTP client raises `ExecutionError` when the server returns a non-200 JSON